hl2guide/RunMPV/README.md

 # RunMPV

-An application to run a video/playlist in MPV (https://mpv.io/) at a specific quality.
+An application to run a video or playlist in MPV (https://mpv.io/) at a specific quality.

 Useful for playing videos in a low bandwidth fashion.